nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

         date: '2010-04-23 01:23'
         message: ''
         version: '1'
 ---

-{{#> callout type='info' }} {{! excerpt}}
+{{#> callout type='info' }}
+{{! excerpt}}
 This documentation focuses on the [MVEL](https://en.wikibooks.org/wiki/Transwiki:MVEL_Language_Guide) expression language, used in automation chains.
 For a broader look on that subject, have a look at the [Understand Expression and Scripting Languages Used in Nuxeo]({{page page='understand-expression-and-scripting-languages-used-in-nuxeo'}}) page.

 Also, it is very unlikely that you will need to use MVEL from inside an Automation Script (using an `@{expression}` value).
 Still, form Automation Scripting, you have access to very useful objects and helpers (`Document ,  ``CurrentUser`, `Fn`, etc., see below)

-{{! /excerpt}} {{/callout}}
+{{! /excerpt}}
+{{/callout}}

 ## How to Use Scripting Features in Parameters Values

 When using automation, values you put in operation parameters are provided with scripting capability (when using JavaScript Automation, parameters are a JavaScript expression, string, number, function returning a value, etc.).
-Basically, when the system evaluates the value, it detects wether it is a raw value or an expression to be evaluated/resolved.
+Basically, when the system evaluates the value, it detects whether it is a raw value or an expression to be evaluated/resolved.
 The syntax used to tell the system you are passing an expression to be evaluated is `@{the_expression}`.

 So, for example, say we want to set the `value` parameter of the `Document.SetProperty` operation to set the `dc:title` field of a document:

 *   If we pass `The New Title`, there is no interpretation (default behavior), the parameter is taken "as is", which means that the title will be "The New Title".

 *   If we pass `@{Title}`, the system interprets `Title` (inside the brackets) as a scripting expression.
-In that case it means the value of the title will be updated with the content of the variable _Title_ (that will have be set previously)
+In that case, it means the value of the title will be updated with the content of the variable _Title_ (that will have been set previously)

 *   The expression between brackets can be concatenated with a non-interpreted value. `The New @{Title}` will set the title to "The New " plus the content of the variable _Title_.

 Notice it is also possible to use the `expr:` prefix: `expr:Title` is the same as `@{Title}` and `expr:The New  @{Title}` is the same as `The New @{Title}`.

-The expression between brackets (`@{the_expression}`) is evaluated/calculated and can be contexttual objects or embedded helper functions:
+The expression between brackets (`@{the_expression}`) is evaluated/calculated and can be contextual objects or embedded helper functions:

-* You can put your own Context Variables (Using `Context.SetVar` previously in your chain)
+- You can put your own Context Variables (Using `Context.SetVar` previously in your chain)
-* Nuxeo provides objects for your convenience.
+- Nuxeo provides objects for your convenience.
 We will discuss these objects below.
 For example, the `Document`, `CurrentUser`, `CurrentDate` objects provide accessors to facilitate getting values from the current context. `@{Document.title}`returns the title of the current document. `@{CurrentUser.mail}` the mail address of the current user (typically used with the `SendMail` operation). `@{CurrentDate.days(7).calendar}` returns a date "in 7 days" (for example, stored in `dc:expired`).

 The expression can return any value, it is not limited to strings.
 For example, if we have an `order:total_price` floating point field, we can set its value (still using the `Document.SetProperty` operation) with `@{Document["order:quantity"] * Document["order:price"]`.